By Allison Jasper of Bowhunting360

 Do you know which way the wind is blowing?
 Good scent control is a must.

-Depending on your hair’s texture, you might have a Very Bad Hair Day in the woods if you use the wrong product.
+And, depending on your hair’s texture, you might have a Very Bad Hair Day in the woods because you used the wrong product.
 Above all else: Have an “all-purpose” scent-elimination spray you can apply before walking into the woods, and avoid going anywhere “smelly” while wearing your hunting clothes.
 Those clothes should go on RIGHT before you head for the woods, and not a minute before.

 I’m Scared of Heights.
 Must I Use a Tree Stand?

 In most cases, you can hunt from a ground blind.
 Connecticut, however, requires bowhunters to hunt from tree stands.
 Read the state and local hunting regulations before going out.
 Either way, don’t force yourself into a tree stand if you’re uncomfortable with heights.
 Ground blinds are a good choice, and you can always work your way up, literally.

 A good way to practice?
 Have someone hang a stand and safety rope in a backyard tree long before your hunt, and practice climbing with a partner watching.
 Use your safety harness, and clip onto the safety rope before beginning your climbs.
 Quality climbing systems keep you secure the entire time you’re off the ground.